 “We were a killing machine.”

 A downside to barracks life, he says, is all the alcohol consumption.
-“Drinking is the culture, I’m talking excessively.
-In the military you’re drinking hard liquor and you’re just drinking till you curl up.
+“Drinking is the culture—I’m talking excessively.
+In the military, you’re drinking hard liquor, and you’re just drinking till you curl up.
 That’s the path that started going bad for me there.”
 But a substance abuse problem was the least of his worries once in Iraq in 2003.

 It carried a crew of six.

-“We built cages (of slat armor) on the outside to stop RPGs (rocket propelled grenades).”
+“We built cages [of slat armor] on the outside to stop RPGs (rocket-propelled grenades).”
 The cages proved quite effective.
 However, Strykers had a problem with rollovers, a defect Hausman would soon experience to his horror.

 “We had a lot of good intelligence from special forces initially.
-Every day we would kick someone’s door down and take out a terrorist.
+Every day, we would kick someone’s door down and take out a terrorist.
 We’d either arrest him, kill him, do whatever.
 We killed a lot of bad guys.

-Then his squad’s duty consisted of doing presence patrols “It basically was to show the Iraqis we were around, but in all reality it was walk around until we got shot at so we could kill people.”
+“Once the intelligence stopped, we kind of ran out of operations to do.”
+Then his squad’s duty consisted of doing presence patrols.
+“It basically was to show the Iraqis we were around, but in all reality, it was walk around until we got shot at so we could kill [the shooters].”

 Draw fire, identify target, engage.

 “You’re still seeing a human being face-to-face; you’re still pulling a trigger on someone; you still have that you’re-dead-or-I’m-dead reality.
 You cannot shake that experience.” – Hausman